-I asked Twitter what they wanted to know more about, and the initial overwhelming response was “DIY Resist Tactics.”
+I asked Twitter what they wanted to know more about, and the initial overwhelming response was “DIY Protest Tactics.”
 That’s why I’m writing this blog first.

 Look, sometimes you gotta buy things that aren’t perfectly ethical.
 (No ethical consumption under capitalism, blah blah blah.)
 Sometimes you have to photocopy things at Staples or eat at McDonalds before a march so you don’t faint.
 It happens.
-Forgive yourself.
+Don’t worry about it.
 But sometimes you can do better, and you should.
 So here are some tips on making your movement without giving too much of your money to jerks.

 NOTE REGARDING LINKS: There are a lot of Amazon links plugged into this to show you what you’re looking for, but most of all or these things can be found at your hardware and/or craft store.
 Get them there instead, if you can.

 Do you want to be an effective communicator, or a fucking punk rocker?
 Either is valid, and you can be both, but I’m going to divide this up into safe and…possibly less safe sections.

 What you need are messages and messaging tools.

 - Hone your messages.
 Study your main issue and memorize the pertinent facts.
 Get together with friends and educate them, then brainstorm images, words, and actions.
 This is where everything starts.
 (If you join an organization like Act Up, NOW, the Democratic Socialists, IWW, Planned Parenthood Action, or similar, they will have done the bulk of this work for you.)

 - Install GIMP.
 Back in the day, I would have told you to buy some letter stencils and markers.
 While you can still make flyers or signs that way, you can also learn the basics of a program like GIMP and create perfectly good material.
 Make sure that ever time you create a new image, it’s set to at least 300 DPI (under advanced settings) so it won’t be blurry if you print it out big.